mahdimoshfegh1379/footer-year/README.md

 # footer-year
 It is a simple wordpress plugin that show time in a calenderframe in footer.
-To use it you install plugin and active it in wordpress plugin.<br/>
+To use it, install plugin and active it from wordpress plugins.<br/>
 Author:Mahdi Moshfegh